WGLab/PubMind/README.md

 ## License

 PubMind is freely available for academic use.
-For license details, please refer to [LICENSE.md](this page).
+For license details, please refer to (LICENSE.md)[this page].